TheHeadlessSourceMan/tkSysModal/README.md

----
-title: tkSysModal
+# tkSysModal
----

-tkSysModal This allows you to create a windows system-modal dialog using tkinter\
+This allows you to create a windows system-modal dialog using tkinter\
 (For instance, like the UAC dialog)\
 \